YellingTree/Player-Ping-Leaderboard/README.md

 Follow the steps for installing and overwrite the files when prompted.

 # Suggestions or Issues?
 Open a issue!
-Or create a message in a tread under my mod in the discord server and I'll try and address it when I have the time.
+Or create a message in a thread under my mod in the discord server and I'll try and address it when I have the time.